MicrosoftDocs/cpp-docs/docs/windows/latest-supported-vc-redist.md

 # Microsoft Visual C++ Redistributable latest supported downloads

 The Visual C++ Redistributable installs Microsoft C and C++ (MSVC) runtime libraries.
-These libraries are required by many applications built by using Microsoft C and C++ tools.
+Many applications built using Microsoft C and C++ tools require these libraries.
 If your app uses those libraries, a Microsoft Visual C++ Redistributable package must be installed on the target system before you install your app.
 The Redistributable package architecture must match your app's target architecture.
 The Redistributable version must be at least as recent as the MSVC build toolset used to build your app.
 We recommend you use the latest Redistributable available for your version of Visual Studio, with some exceptions noted later in this article.

 For details on how to install and redistribute Visual Studio components, see [Redistributing Visual C++ Files](redistributing-visual-cpp-files.md).